Public transport in Waikato: Overcrowding

 Patronage varies greatly, with all seats taken on the Orbiter at rush hours and over 60% full on the Northern Connector (serving Huntly and The Base), Raglan and Silverdale routes.
 However, a dozen routes have less than a quarter of seats taken in an average rush hour.
 Over 1,300 buses were full to capacity in 2015/16, 482 of them on the Orbiter route.
-This has provoked complaints, particularly concerning the infrequent Raglan bus, which was fully loaded 22 times in 2015/16.
+This provoked complaints, particularly concerning the infrequent Raglan bus, which was fully loaded 22 times in 2015/16.

 Infrastructure

 Transport Centre

 Most of Waikato's buses start and end their journeys at the Transport Centre on the corner of Anglesea St and Bryce St, formerly the Ellis and Burnand timber yard.
 The map of the Centre shows 27 stops in and around it.
 As well as bus stops and shelters, it has toilets, a cafe, an information counter and a booking office.
 It opened in 2001 and was designed by Worley Architects.
 Prior to that the Transport Centre was the name later given to the late 1960s bus station on the other side of Bryce St (now The Warehouse, but once the NZR Road Services depot and bus stops), which was linked by a ramp to the underground station at Hamilton Central.
 That site and the current centre and neighbouring properties are now included in Development Site 4 in the City's local area plan.
 In earlier years buses had several terminals, including Frankton Junction and Garden Place.